 Protecting your equipment against shorts to earth will help keep the plant processes safer and keep damage from faults at a minimum.
-The best approach is to install fast acting sensors as close to the individual loads as possible.
+The best approach is to install fast acting ground fault relays as close to the individual loads as possible.
 Low level faults, quite often caused by deteriorating insulation in motor windings, are not nearly as dangerous or destructive as high level faults where one conductor contacts a grounded path with little resistance.
 Once there is even a minor leakage of current to earth, unwanted heating is bound to increase and with it more damage.
 Shutting down only the part of the process that is failing is the most sensible approach.

 When the distribution panel feeds several loads such as heat trace cable runs, multiple heating elements, or a number of motors, each circuit can be passing low magnitude current to earth (5 to 10 mA) without much damage to each individual load.
 However if there are ten loads, each leaking 10 mA, the “normal” ground fault current is now 100 mA.
 This is getting into the more dangerous level, even when the equipment operators are fairly well insulated from earth with gloves and boots.

-AGLD Series ground fault sensors keep machinery and their operators safe from accidental shocks.
+AGLD Series ground fault relays keep machinery and their operators safe from accidental shocks.
 The large, one piece solid-core design allows for installation over wires feeding heavy loads.
 The output relay will change state at any point between 5 mA and 100 mA, or 80 mA and 950 mA.
 The LED display will show the amount of fault current that will cause the output relay to change state.
-A delay can be set to allow down stream protection to activate before this sensor, keeping the main circuit protection hot and the equipment energized while the smaller faults are cleared.
+A delay can be set to allow down stream protection to activate before this relay, keeping the main circuit protection hot and the equipment energized while the smaller faults are cleared.